enRose/ThePerpetualLearner/clean-code/class.md

 var postCode = account.transactions[0].payee.branch.address.postCode
 ```

-the problem with the code is if anything between account and postCode was to change, we may end up an null object error.
-Say change from getting payee's branch address to billing address.
+The problem with the code is if anything between account and postCode was to change,we may end up an null object error. i. e. change from getting payee's branch address to billing address.

-if we just want to access a property, we could break the chain into multiple class:
+If we just want to access a property, we could break the chain into multiple class:

 1. each class should be responsible for handling null

-2. if downstream classes decided to change how to retrieve postCode, change should not be rippled upstream clients
+2. if downstream classes decided to change how to retrieve postCode, change should not be rippled to upstream clients

 ```
 var postCode = account.GetPayeePostCodeFor(int txnIndex);